vveloso/kotlin-concurrency/README.md

 Kotlin brought first class support to a different paradigm, called _coroutines_.

 This workshop intends to demonstrate the differences between concurrency models based on threads and concurrency models based on coroutines.
-We will present coroutines to persons who have already used threads and answer questions such as:
+We will present coroutines to developers who have already used threads and answer questions such as:

 * How different are coroutines and Threads?